 During fiscal 2019, we formed a joint venture with Lenovo (Beijing) Information Technology Ltd. ("Lenovo") in China and, in February 2019, contributed assets to the newly formed entity, Lenovo NetApp Technology Limited ("LNTL"), in exchange for a non-controlling 49% equity interest.
 The group of assets we contributed and derecognized met the definition of a business and included cash, fixed assets, customer relationships and an allocation of goodwill, with an aggregate book value of \$7 million.
 The fair value of our equity interest in LNTL of \$80 million, based on discounted cash flows, resulted in a non-cash gain of \$73 million.
-We accounted for our ownership interest as an equity method investment and have presented it in Other non-current assets on our consolidated balance sheet.
-The book value of our investment as of April 24, 2020 and April 26, 2019 was \$67 million and \$78 million, respectively, reflecting a \$10 million other-than-temporary impairment charge recorded to other income (expense), net in the fourth quarter of fiscal 2020 attributable to a decline in growth rate projections for LNTL, in part due to the COVID-19 pandemic.
+We accounted for our ownership interest as an equity method investment and have presented it in other non-current assets on our consolidated balance sheets.
+The book value of our investment as of April 30, 2021 and April 24, 2020 was \$71 million and \$67 million, respectively.
+The book value as of April 24, 2020 reflected a \$10 million other-than-temporary impairment charge recorded to other (expense) income, net in the fourth quarter of fiscal 2020 attributable to a decline in growth rate projections for LNTL, in part due to the COVID-19 pandemic.